ReactionJackson/nest-page/README.md

 - Typography in the content blocks is altered as I didn't agree with the spacing of the original
 - Play button / close button transitions in video section have been updated
 - Staggered text animation has been changed
+- Minor animation on Buy button
+- Responsive is inevitably different as I have made my own decisions

 ## Motion Changes